 They use convertible Cuban pesos ( a currency only for tourists).
 Best thing is to take cash and credit card.
 Take anything except US dollars.
 Canadian dollars, euros or pounds, which the hotels will change for you.
-They convert your visa payment into US and then back again to make a bit of cash, so only use it for tour payments, or anything that requires a large payment over 4 years ago
+They convert your visa payment into US and then back again to make a bit of cash, so only use it for tour payments, or anything that requires a large payment about 7 years ago

 Using ATM's in Cuba is VERY expensive!
 It cost us $16 once and $24 another time in bank fees!
 Not including the fees from our bank in Oz!